LuigiG34/LuigiG34/README.md

 ### i'm a Web Developper 💻

 #### 💫 About Me:
-🔭 I’m currently working on my diploma<br>🌱 I’m currently learning how a PHP MVC works<br>⚡ I'm passionate about web development
+🔭 I’m currently working on my degree<br>🌱 I’m currently learning how a PHP MVC works<br>⚡ I'm passionate about web development

 ### 🌐 Socials: